-Consistent with CDM methodology ACM0010, project developers must demonstrate that the depth of their anaerobic ponds/lagoons pre-project were sufficient to prevent algal oxygen production and create an oxygen-free bottom layer; which usually means at least 1 meter depth.
+Consistent with CDM methodology ACM001010, project developers must demonstrate that the depth of their anaerobic ponds/lagoons pre-project were sufficient to prevent algal oxygen production and create an oxygen-free bottom layer; which usually means at least 1 meter depth.
 Ultimately, to generate methane emissions anaerobic systems should be designed and maintained with sufficient volume to properly treat volatile solids and prevent solids from accumulating to the extent that they adversely impact the treatment zone.
-Additional information on the design and maintenance of anaerobic manure storage/treatment systems is available through USDA NRCS Standards and the Environmental technical regulation for the management of swine farms in the Dominican Republic.8
+Additional information on the design and maintenance of anaerobic manure storage/treatment systems is available through the National Entity for Sanitation Waterworks (ENOHSA) and Decree 847/16 Regulation of Standards on Discharges for the Preservation of Water Resources.11 See USDA NRCS Standards for additional information.12